ctu-mrs/mrs_uav_gazebo_testing/README.md

 # mrs_uav_gazebo_testing

-Rostest resources for testing with Gazebo simulator.
+Common templates and functions for rostesting the MRS UAV System using the Gazebo simulator.